kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 23 - Empty casks make the most noise
 A script that finds all empty file and directories in the current directory and all sub-directories

+## Task 24 - A gif is worth ten thousand words
+Lists the files with .gif extension in the current dir and sub dir.
+You need to write a code that removes the extension .gif